 The best advice is to keep a brand name short and memorable for the users and use the rest of the space to include some of your core keywords.
 Later we will talk about other benefits of having keywords there.

 We strongly recommend to localize your product page – you can publish it in each language where you have made your app available.
 Read more on how to manage localizations on App Store in Apple’s guidelines.

-Subtitle is a new 30-character field introduced with iOS 11, that will be located right below App Name.
-It is primarily meant to summarize a product in an additional sentence, and highlight the best features of your app or game.
+Subtitle is a 30-character field that was introduced with iOS 11, it is located right below App Name.
+It is primarily meant to summarize a product in an additional sentence and highlight the best features of your app or game.

-It is already confirmed that Subtitle will affect keyword rankings, so this field can be used for adding some more keywords.
+It was confirmed that Subtitle affects keyword rankings, so this field can be used for adding some more keywords.

 It will also appear on Top Charts, and will have an effect on the click-through rate, turning the users who found your app in search results or Top Charts into visitors of your product page.

-An example how will the new field look on the product page:
+An example of how will the new field look on the product page:

-In the new version of the App Store, the description remains fixed and the developers can’t change it without submitting a new version.
-If you want to announce updates or special offers more frequently than updating your app, better can use a Promotional Text field, that we will talk about later on.
+The description is fixed and developers can’t change it without submitting a new version.
+If you want to announce updates or special offers more frequently than updating your app, better use a Promotional Text field, that we will talk about later on.

 In the previous version of the Store, the description didn’t affect keywords rankings.
-Yet it is still to confirm that with the new one it will remain the same.
-Still, the Description field has an effect on mobile web SEO.
+However, the Description field has an effect on mobile web SEO.
 But this is another story…

 The description is a 4.000-character field, but the most important part of it is the first sentence (the first 3 lines), because this is the part which the users can see without having to tap to read more (so it affects the Conversion Rate).